-Developing Women's Ministry Newsletters
+Developing Women's Ministry

 Newsletters can be a great addition to your Women's Ministry.
 They can be a big help in keeping in contact with your ladies.
 They are especially helpful if you don't have regular monthly meetings and want to keep in touch with your ladies on a regular basis.

 I'm not going to engage in the specifics of the English related tips for design and layout for a newsletter, but here I will be dwelling on the basics mostly and on what to include in your Women's Ministry newsletter.

-- Consider It Part of Ministry.
+Consider it Part of Ministry.

 Pray over your newsletter just like you would over any other part of your Women's Ministry.
 Don't look at it as just "words" but as "words" that will inspire and uplift the ladies you are working with.
 Pray it will be a real source of encouragement and help.

-- Gear It For Your Women's Group.
+Gear it for Your Women's Group.

 Look at the interests of the women in your church and what type of things they would want to read and hear about.
-Are they mostly moms? grandmas? stay at home moms?
+Are they mostly moms?
+Grandmas?
+Stay at home moms?
 Working women?

-- Make It Professional.
+Make it Professional.

 Use correct English, good spelling, grammar, and good layout and design.
 Make sure you use clear and readable text and good spacing between articles.

 Search "newsletter layout design" in your favorite search engine and you'll be able to find lots of help in this area.

-- Have Good Content.
+Have Good Content.

 Find and write some really great articles and stories for your newsletter.
 You may have to dig for them and search them out, write them yourself, or rely on someone else to write them.

-Although the Internet is a good source for content, don't just copy every story and article you see.
+Although the internet is a good source for content, don't just copy every story and article you see.
 There's a plethora of them out there.